 “What is that tea you have there?” she asks over the table between us.

-“Sencha,” I reply, removing my eyeglasses.
+“Sencha,” I reply as I set down my eyeglasses.

 When I do, and get it right, she grins, “That is amazing!”

 Sonia asks me about the writing device on my table, my Neo.
-The Neo is simply a keyboard with a 4-line LCD window that stores the words you type, which you can then send to your computer.
+The Neo is simply a keyboard with a 4-line LCD window that stores the words you type, which you can later send to your computer.
 Unlike a computer, the Neo does not try to lure you into cruising the Internet or help you find just the right background song for whatever it is you’re doing.
 The NEO is a 1965 VW bug to the Mac’s Lexus.

-I stare at the first page.
 The writing is childlike.
 Many letters have been left out of the words but I can make out most of what she’s written.
 Across the tabletop, I hear the clacking of the stones.

 “When did all this happen?”
 I ask.